cyrusgomes40/projects/README.md

 # projects
-Some of the projects that I have made while I have learnt C.
+Some of the projects that I have made while I have learnt C, C++, and python.

 Project 1: Theater - As the manager of a movie theater, you are looking for ways to speed up taking inventory at the end of each week.
 Write a program to track the following items: Cups (5 cents each), Candy bars (30 cents each), Bags of popcorn (20 cents each), Bottled water (50 cents each).